What is Energizer Personal Care doing to help minimize the impact of its products on the environment?

-Energizer’s 2007 Life Cycle Assessment (LCA) was conducted by Environmental Resources Management (ERM), one of the world’s leading providers of environmental consulting services.
+Energizer commissioned a Life Cycle Assessment (LCA), which was conducted by Environmental Resources Management (ERM), one of the world’s leading providers of environmental consulting services.
 Standards from The International Organization for Standards were utilized in both the development and reporting of the LCA, and LCA experts were engaged to review the process and assumptions.

 What data was it based on?

 Following global standards, the LCA was developed based on North American data with sensitivities included to allow for changes in geographic production locations, rechargeable battery life and disposal options.
 The functional unit used: How many batteries (or charges) are needed to power a device (e.g.) through five years of “average” consumer use?

 What did the Life Cycle Assessment (LCA) measure?

 The output of the LCA provides a comparison of “impact” of the batteries by device across seven environmental categories: